Download our Elmbank Learning Centre ProspectusFile Size: 551.84 KB

 The chaos that typically characterised these young peoples’ lives before moving to Elmbank is also often reflected in disengagement from education; lack of positive activities; lack of positive friendships and support networks; and health issues ranging from sexually transmitted diseases to very unhealthy lifestyles.

 During the visit, we will provide a tour of our school and the young person and their parents or carers will meet with the Head Teacher.
 Following a successful school visit, an offer letter will be sent to the local authority with a suggested start date.
 Once the offer of a place has been accepted, parents or carers will be advised and transition can begin.
 Visits are welcomed from parents, carers and professionals.
-Please contact the school directly if you would like to arrange a visit.

 Before starting with us, we provide all of our pupils with a handbook to help them learn about the daily routines at our school including timings for the day, lesson information and reward systems.